-A pig's body has to work brutally hard to gain 100 kg as quickly as possible.
+A pig's body has to work brutally hard to reach 100 kg as quickly as possible.
 That's according to Helmut Schirmbrand – our father, founder of KALKMEISTER and one of Austria's most experienced zeolite practitioners.
-He knows that pigs get nutrient-rich food every day.
-And that's why their urine – and slurry – is also very special.
-What really benefits pigs can be seen in the barn, in their feed, and in the slurry.
-And sometimes, in the fact that the neighbors can hang out their laundry again.
+He knows: pigs get nutrient-rich feed every day.
+And that's why their urine – and slurry – is very special.
+What really benefits pigs is evident in the barn, in the feed, and in the slurry.
+And sometimes in the fact that neighbors can hang out their laundry again.

 Zeolite in Pigs